mgm: Estimating Time-Varying Mixed Graphical Models in High-Dimensional Data: Background

 \subsubsection{Relationship between model parameters and edges in graph}

-For pairwise MGMs (only cliques of size at most $k = 2$), a pairwise interaction between two continuous variables $s$ and $t$ is parameterized by a single parameter $\theta_{st}$.
-Now, whether the edge between $s$ and $t$ is present depends on whether $\theta_{sr}$ is zero or not, i.e. $(s, r) \in E \iff |\theta_{s, r}| > 0$.
-In the presence of only continuous variables, this implies that a \emph{weighted} graph $G$ together with the vector of thresholds/intercepts fully parameterizes the joint distribution.
-Pairwise interactions involving categorical variables with $m > 2$ categories, however, are specified by more than one parameter.
-For instance, a pairwise interaction between two categorical variables with $m$ and $u$ categories is parameterized by $R = (m-1) \times (u-1)$ parameters associated with corresponding indicator functions for all $R = (m-1) \times (u-1)$ states.
+For pairwise MGMs (size of cliques is at most $k = 2$), a pairwise interaction between two continuous variables $s$ and $r$ is parameterized by a single parameter $\theta_{s,r}$.
+Now, whether the edge between $s$ and $r$ is present depends on whether $\theta_{s,r}$ is zero or not, that is, $(s, r) \in E \iff \theta_{s, r} \neq 0$.
+Thus, if only pairwise interactions between continuous variables are modeled, any given edge is a function of a \emph{single} parameter.
+This implies that a \emph{weighted} graph fully represents the parameterization of interactions in the underlying model (or the full parameterization minus the threshold parameters).
+Interactions between categorical variables with $m > 2$, however, are specified by more than one parameter.
+For instance, a pairwise interaction between two categorical variables with $m$ and $u$ categories is parameterized by $R = (m-1) \times (u-1)$ parameters associated with corresponding indicator functions for all $R$ states \citep[e.g.][]{agresti2003categorical}.
 A pairwise interaction between a categorical variable with $m$ categories and a continuous variable has $R = 1 \times (m-1)$ parameters associated with $m - 1$ indicator functions multiplied with the continuous variable.
-In this case, $\theta_{sr}^z$ is a parameter vector containing the parameters defining the interaction between the nodes $s$ and $t$ indexed by $z \in \{1, \dots, R\}$ .
-In this situation, an edge is present between $s$ and $t$ if \emph{any} of the parameters in $\theta_{sr}$ are nonzero, i.e. $(s, r) \in E \iff \exists r : |\theta_{s, r}^z| > 0$.
-From the discussion in this paragraph follows that for pairwise MGMs, each edge is a function of the parameter(s) of one pairwise interaction.
+In this case, $\theta_{s,r}^z$ is a parameter defining the interaction between the nodes $s$ and $t$ indexed by $z \in \{1, \dots, R\}$.
+In such a situation, an edge is present between $s$ and $r$ if all parameters do \emph{not} have the same value, indicating that not all states have the same probability.
+In \pkg{mgm} we use the parameterization for multinomial regression of \pkg{glmnet}, which models the probability of each state of the predicted variable, and codes the first category of the predictor variable as the reference category that is absorbed in the intercept \citep[for details see ][]{friedman2010regularization}.
+This results in $m \times (u-1)$ parameters, where $m$ indicates the number of categories of the predicted variable.
+In this parameterization, an edge is present if \emph{any} of the parameters in $\theta_{s,r}$ are nonzero, that is, $(s, r) \in E \iff \exists r : |\theta_{s, r}^z| > 0$.
+Therefore, depending on which variables an edge connects it is defined with respect to one or several parameters.